IDI-Systems/acre2/docs/wiki/development/translating.md

 title: Translating
 ---

+## Overview

+This page describes how to help in translating ACRE2 to different languages.
+Most of the things can be translated, however radio dialogs are not one of them, as they require precise positioning and sizing to correctly fit.

 ## Guide

-This page describes in short how you can help translating ACRE2 into your language.

 1. If you don't already have a GitHub account create one at [http://github.com](http://github.com)
 2. Open the ACRE2 repository at [https://github.com/IDI-Systems/acre2](https://github.com/IDI-Systems/acre2)